kmein/brute/README.md

     * timeit
     * base >= 4.8 && < 4.9

-Both of the programs are included in the Haskell Platform.
-The timeit library will automatically be installed by cabal.
+Both of the programs are included in the Haskell Platform The timeit library   . will automatically be installed by cabal                                       .

 To build `brute`, just execute the following command in the project directory (the directory with the `brute.cabal` file in it):